biblenerd/byzantique-hugo-site-files/content/welcome/_index.md

 I made this site primarily for *myself* so that I can access and share my notes from anywhere.
 For anyone stumbling upon this site who wasn't sent here by me, I hope you find it helpful!

-This site is a work in progress and I add notes as I have time.
-It is not intended to be comprehensive nor to serve as an introduction to the Scriptures.
+This site is a work in progress and I add notes as I have time. **It is not intended to be comprehensive nor to serve as an introduction to the Scriptures.** If you find something helpful, great!
+However, if you find it confusing, I know that I don't explain most things and I assume a bit of knowledge.
+I often only allude to ideas without fully developing them.

+I do *not* intend to write an introductory resource&mdash;there are plenty of others who have done that already.
+At some point, I'll probably post some recommended resources for learning more.
+In the interim, there are lots of citations throughout this site you can consult.

 ## Who are you?